pageballoon/oc-formstore-plugin/README.md

 In future, the plugin might be extended to allow for

 - Developer API to render custom frontend forms
+- Upload improvements (e.g. file type validation)
 - link based access (like in Google Forms)
-- advanced submitter management (e.g. sending emails to all submitters)
+- advanced submitter management
 - general user experience improvements
 - ...